What is "Galt's Gulch?"

 What are points and how do I earn them?

-Points are how we, as a community, reward member activity.
-Whenever you add new content, comment or when other users vote on your content and/or comments, you earn
+Points are how we, as a community, gauge member activity.
+Whenever you add new content, comment, or when other users vote on your content and/or comments, you earn

 points.
-While points have very little real world value, they are in essence the currency of The Gulch. top
+While points have very little real world value, they reflect essentially the value of a member's contribution to The Gulch.

 What is a "Producer?"